 Maintain vector indexes

-This page describes options for maintaining your vector indexes.
+This page describes options for maintaining vector indexes.
 Maintaining indexes helps to ensure that the indexes adapt to data changes that might impact the accuracy of your search results.
 Use the strategies in this page to avoid degradation in query performance as your dataset grows.

 View vector index metrics